Proper and improper mixed states serve as different prior beliefs for quantum state retrodiction

-{\em Conclusion---}We have observed that beliefs about how a mixture arises, indistinguishable from the predictive perspective, serve as fundamentally different priors for retrodiction in quantum information.
+{\em Summary and outlook---}We have observed that beliefs about how a mixture arises, indistinguishable from the predictive perspective, serve as fundamentally different priors for retrodiction in quantum information.
 This is due to purely quantum features: the fact that different preparations may lead to the same mixture, and the fact that a mixture can be even seen as the partial state of a joint pure state.
 In the latter case, strikingly, no later evidence can update the belief, since it is rooted in a state of maximal knowledge.

-By extending quantum beliefs to include correlations with latent systems, we introduced the prior-extended Petz map and the corresponding retrodiction map on the system.
+The above observations led us to extend quantum beliefs to include latent correlations.
+To this effect, we introduced the prior-extended Petz map and the corresponding retrodiction map on the system.
 We also formulated an equivalence condition for quantum beliefs.
-This study not only enriches the conceptual understanding of quantum mixtures, but also opens new avenues for exploring the role of subjective beliefs and agency in quantum information.